Mazda Capella: Third generation (GC; 1982–1987)

 In September 1982, the third-generation Capella was released using the new front-wheel-drive Mazda GC platform.
 As before, the international version was named the 626, with this version being named Import Car of the Year by Motor Trend magazine, the Car of the Year Japan award in 1982, and Car of the Year by Wheels magazine for 1983.
 It came in fifth in the 1984 European Car of the Year, the highest finish up to that date for a Japanese car.
 It immediately sold very well across Europe.

 Sedan and coupé bodystyles were offered as before, with – due to demand – a five-door hatchback variant added.
 Inline-four engines displacing 1.6, 1.8, and 2.0 litres were offered, with the 2.0-litre also available with a turbo and 145 PS.
 In September 1983 a 2.0-litre diesel was added to the lineup.
 In other regions including Finland, the 626 offered 101 PS with a twin barrel carburetor.
 The Swiss market only received a 95 PS 2-litre version, with the lower power a result of different emissions standards.
 In addition to the commonly seen model, there was also a short-nosed version with smaller headlamps and a larger grille, which necessitated a different bonnet as well.
 This model was sold in Southeast Asia and Oceania and possibly other markets including the GCC countries.
 A dealer optional model with the front end and pop-up headlights from the Mazda 929/Cosmo (HB) was also available to special customers in Indonesia.

 The rear suspension was now independent, and though the wheelbase remained the same as the previous model, it was an entirely different car.
-A SOHC non-turbo diesel 2.0-litre RF 66 PS engine was made available; twenty examples were imported officially into Australia from 1983 to 1987.
+A SOHC non-turbo diesel 2.0-litre RF 66 PS engine was made available.
 The diesel also benefitted from ventilated brakes up front and a variable ratio steering rack, to minimize the effects of the (slight) additional weight.
 European markets also received a 1.6-litre F6 80 PS engine.
 The placement of the power window controls was on the centre console, ahead of the gear shift/automatic transmission gear selector, as opposed to the traditional installation of the window switches on the respective doors.